PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 But Svelte fit right in.
 It had exactly what I needed(Except for one small piece, which I got from `popmotion`.
 Jut 3Kb big 😌), and most importantly, it allowed me to programmatically handle it, which is easier than going the declarative route.

 Here's a little example.
 Go to [macos.vercel.app](https://macos.vercel.app), click on any icon on the dock.
-It jumps up an down once.
+It jumps up and down once.

 Animating that with Framer Motion looked somewhat like this 👇